 People's lives are multi-faceted and these factors cannot be considered in isolation, indeed it is essential that the cumulative impact is recognised.
 For example, the level of education received can impact a person's employment, which in turn drives the income that can be received, which determines where they are able to live.
-The circumstances in which a person lives can dictate the shops that they can access, and hence their diet, and the green spaces that are available for
+The circumstances in which a person lives can dictate the shops that they can access, and hence their diet, and the green spaces that are available for recreation and exercise.

-&lt;sup>1 HFMA, The role of the finance function in addressing health inequalities, June 2021 recreation and exercise.
 People's children will then be born into these circumstances, which are likely to have an impact on the future that they can expect.